 Gold Coast Safety Camera Network

-The City of Gold Coast’s safety camera network was established in 1998 and aims to support a safer environment for those who visit, live and work in the city.
+The City of Gold Coast’s safety camera network was established in 1998 to support a safer environment for those who visit, live and work in the city.

 The safety camera network has grown significantly and now includes 252 cameras operating throughout the city.
 Cameras are monitored 24 hours a day, seven days a week by licensed operators within a central control room.
 Areas monitored by the Safety Camera Network are clearly signed.